 Co-founders, partners and friends should never compete with each other, only ever complement the skills, personality traits or interests they have.
 So when it comes to business, relationships or projects.
 I only partner with people that I (a) trust, to back me, and to see it through to the end, and (b) complement my skills (marketing and growth) completely.

-Consulting:I help SaaS, event and marketplace businesses grow.
+Consulting:I help SaaS businesses grow.
 Some of my proudest highlights over the last 8 years:- I have scaled A2X & Tradify from $1m to $5m ARR in under 3 years.

 - I have grown Paintvine, from 1 event a week to over 1000 annually.

-- I have built (and sold) two marketplaces that have served millions of Kiwis.My circle of competence is in engineering and implementing lead generation, digital marketing and customer retention strategies that enable you to scale with pace.I am available on a project-by-project basis for consulting to help you and your business reach your growth goals, whatever they may be.If you're looking to grow, throw me a note below to see if I can help.
+- I have built (and sold) two marketplaces that have served millions of Kiwis.My circle of competence is in supporting PLG (Product Led Growth) businesses engineer and implement lead generation, digital marketing and customer retention strategies that enable you to continue to scale with pace.I am available on a project-by-project basis for consulting to help you and your business reach your growth goals, whatever they may be.If you're looking to grow, throw me a note below to see if I can help.